History of women in engineering

 The history of women in engineering predates the development of the profession of engineering.
-Before engineering was recognized as a formal profession, women with engineering skills often sought recognition as inventors.
+Before engineering was recognised as a formal profession, women with engineering skills often sought recognition as inventors.
 During the Islamic Golden Period from the 8th century until the 15th century there were many Muslim women who were inventors and engineers, such as the 10th-century astrolabe maker Al-ʻIjliyyah.

 In the 19th century, women who performed engineering work often had academic training in mathematics or science, although many of them were still not eligible to graduate with a degree in engineering, such as Ada Lovelace or Hertha Marks Ayrton.
 Rita de Morais Sarmento was one of the first women in Europe to be certified with an academic degree in engineering in 1896.
-In the United States at the University of California, Berkeley, however, both Elizabeth Bragg (1876) and Julia Morgan (1894) already had received their bachelor's degree in that field.
+In the United States at the University of California, Berkeley, Elizabeth Bragg (1876) and Julia Morgan (1894) already had received their bachelor's degree in that field.

-In the early years of the 20th century, a few women were admitted to engineering programs, but they were generally looked upon as curiosities by their male counterparts.
-Alice Perry (1906), Cécile Butticaz (1907), and Elisa Leonida Zamfirescu (1912) and Nina Cameron Graham (1912) were some of the first European to graduate with a degree in engineering.
+In the early years of the 20th century, a few women were admitted to engineering training.
+Alice Perry (1906), Cécile Butticaz (1907), Elisa Leonida Zamfirescu (1912) and Nina Cameron Graham (1912) were some of the first European women to graduate with a degree in engineering.
 The entry of the United States into World War II created a serious shortage of engineering talent in America as men were drafted into the armed forces.
 The GE on-the-job engineering training for women with degrees in mathematics and physics, and the Curtiss-Wright Engineering Program had "Curtiss-Wright Cadettes" ("Engineering Cadettes", e.g., Rosella Fenton).
 The company partnered with Cornell, Penn State, Purdue, the University of Minnesota, the University of Texas, RPI, and Iowa State University to create an engineering curriculum that eventually enrolled over 600 women.
 The course lasted ten months and focused primarily on aircraft design and production.